 For example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

 We sometimes share your personal data with trusted third parties.

-For example, delivery couriers, web developers, for fraud management, to handle complaints, to help us personalise our offers to you and so on.
+For example, web developers, to handle complaints, email software providers, and so on.

 Here’s the policy we apply to those organisations to keep your data safe and protect your privacy: